automl/CAVE/doc/faq.rst

 You're likely seeing a warning refering to missing installs of selenium and/or phantomjs-prebuilt.
 While selenium should be included in the requirements, phantomjs-prebuilt is not a pip-install.
-Please refer to the documentation of phantomjs to see how installation works (usually `npm install -g phantomjs-prebuilt` should do the trick).
+Please refer to the documentation of phantomjs or `bokeh <https://bokeh.pydata.org/en/latest/docs/user_guide/export.html>`_ to see how installation works (usually `npm install -g phantomjs-prebuilt` should do the trick).

 .. rubric:: What is the `ta_exec_dir`-option good for?